 Nintendo Switch games

-The Nintendo Switch and Switch Lite don’t get many of the biggest multi-console blockbusters.
+The Nintendo Switch consoles don’t get many of the biggest multi-console blockbusters.
 It might not be the optimal choice for those who want to play all the latest cross-platform first-person shooters but it boasts a very strong catalogue of its own exclusive titles.
 These are beloved franchises that have endured the test of time.

-Additionally, Nintendo Switch and Switch Lite feature some of the most highly rated games such as Super Mario 3D World + Bowser’s Fury, Animal Crossing: New Horizons, Super Mario 3D All-Stars and Luigi’s Mansion 3.
+Additionally, Nintendo Switch, Switch Lite, and Switch OLED feature some of the most highly rated games such as Super Mario 3D World + Bowser’s Fury, Animal Crossing: New Horizons, Super Mario 3D All-Stars and Luigi’s Mansion 3.
 Not to mention other Nintendo franchise favourites such as Mario Kart 8 Deluxe, Mario Odyssey, Splatoon 2, and The Legend of Zelda Breath of the Wild.

 Nintendo Switch backwards compatibility

-The Nintendo Switch and Nintendo Switch Lite are not backwards compatible with previous generations of Nintendo consoles.
+The Nintendo Switch, Nintendo Switch Lite and Nintendo Switch OLED are not backwards compatible with previous generations of Nintendo consoles.
 However, with a Nintendo Switch online subscription you have access to play a selection of NES and SNES games that have been emulated.

 Nintendo Switch online, local multiplayer and family gaming